Norelgestromin

 Norelgestromin, or norelgestromine, sold under the brand names Evra and Ortho Evra among others, is a progestin medication which is used as a method of birth control for women.
 The medication is available in combination with an estrogen and is not available alone.
 It is used as a patch that is applied to the skin.

 Side effects of the combination of an estrogen and norelgestromin include menstrual irregularities, headaches, nausea, abdominal pain, breast tenderness, mood changes, and others.
 Norelgestromin is a progestin, or a synthetic progestogen, and hence is an agonist of the progesterone receptor, the biological target of progestogens like progesterone.
 It has very weak androgenic activity and no other important hormonal activity.

 Norelgestromin was introduced for medical use in 2002.
 It is sometimes referred to as a "third-generation" progestin.
 Norelgestromin is marketed widely throughout the world.
 It is available as a generic medication.

 Medical uses

 Norelgestromin is used in combination with ethinyl estradiol in contraceptive patches.
 These patches mediate their contraceptive effects by suppressing gonadotropin levels as well as by causing changes in the cervical mucus and endometrium that diminish the likelihood of pregnancy.

 Available forms

 Norelgestromin is available only as a transdermal contraceptive patch in combination with ethinyl estradiol.
-The Ortho Evra patch is a 20 cm^{2}, once-weekly adhesive that contains 6.0 mg norelgestromin and 0.75 mg ethinyl estradiol and delivers 150 µg/day norelgestromin and 35 µg/day ethinyl estradiol.
+The Ortho Evra patch is a 20 cm^{2}, once-weekly adhesive that contains 6.0 mg norelgestromin and 0.6 mg ethinyl estradiol and delivers 200 μg/day norelgestromin and 35 μg/day ethinyl estradiol.